-The School of Education has developed curricula leading to the baccalaureate in six broad fields: early childhood, elementary, middle level, secondary, physical, and special education.
-Although the number of credit hours required for graduation varies to some extent with the subject that the student prepares to teach, a minimum of 120 hours is required for any baccalaureate in the School of Education.
+The School of Education has developed curricula leading to the baccalaureate in seven broad fields: child development and family studies, early childhood, elementary, middle level, secondary, physical, and special education.
+Although the number of credit hours required for graduation varies to some extent with the subject that the student prepares to teach, a minimum of 120 hours is required for any baccalaureate degree program in the School of Education.
 Students are assigned an advisor with whom they should plan in advance their program of study for each semester or summer session.
 The School of Education reserves the right to change requirements and modify programs as necessary to fulfill national accreditation and state certification requirements.
 Students must periodically request updated information from the school.